Gerola/Gerola/README.md

 ### Hi there 👋
 I'm Matthew Gerola<br><br>
 I am currently studying Computer Science at Washington State University and will graduate in the Spring of 2024.
 My goal is to have a career in the cyber security branch of computer science.
 Below are some of the skills I have acquired while at Washington State University.
-Along with websites where I learn things relating to cyber security.
+Along with websites where I learn/practice.

 #### Skills:
 - ![Linux](https://img.shields.io/badge/linux-333333?style=for-the-badge&logo=Linux&logoColor=%23ffffff)